microsauce/gravy/README.md

-Gravy
+Gravy 0.1
 ===

-Gravy is a framework for scripting web applications (a la Sinatra/express.js) in Groovy, JavaScript, CoffeeScript, and/or Ruby on top of the Java Servlet API (the meat-and-potatoes).
+Gravy is a simple, intuitive framework for rapid development of web applications on the Java Enterprise (the meat-and-potatoes).
+Script applications in Groovy, JavaScript, CoffeeScript, and/or Ruby and benefit from the productivity and features that each language provides.

+Gravy is influenced by Sinatra, express.js and the 'web-fragment' concept defined in the Servlet 3.0 spec.

+Here is a taste:
+===

 Hello Groovy:
 ```groovy